HafizhHD/mirrored-repo/README.md

-# scoresheet
+# Ultimate Scoresheet Generator

-##This is a modified version of http://zhouyichen.github.io/scoresheet/, please consider to visit the page.
+### This is a modified version of http://zhouyichen.github.io/scoresheet/, please consider visiting the page.
-##Scoresheet generator for WCA competitions
+### Scoresheet generator for WCA competitions